HarbinLc2014/HeadUp/README.md

 ### This is an app to fetch news from newsapi and display image and simple content, with clicking title to open news with full content in default web browser.

+#### ScreenShot has been attached as ScreenShot1.png and ScreenShot2.png

 ## To run this app:
 ### run `yarn` or `npm install` in project folder
 ### run `npx react-native run-ios(android)` in project folder